INCHARA-S-GOWDA/LRU-FIFO/README.md

 # LRU-FIFO
-Design, develop and implement a C/C++/Java program to implement page replacement algorithms LRU and FIFO.
+Design, develop and implement a C program to implement page replacement algorithms LRU and FIFO.
 Assume suitable input required to demonstrate the results.